-Applicants who wish to apply to the same Choice school or program that their sibling is currently attending and that their sibling will be enrolled in for the FY 2009-2010 school year, will be given preference for consideration on a space availability basis as stated in paragraph numbered seven (7) in The Procedures Manual for Choice Schools and Programs.
+Applicants who wish to apply to the same Choice school or program that their sibling is currently attending and that their sibling will be enrolled in for the FY 2010-2011 school year, will be given preference for consideration on a space availability basis as stated in paragraph numbered seven (7) in The Procedures Manual for Choice Schools and Programs.
 A sibling is defined as a brother, sister, half-brother, half-sister, stepbrother, or stepsister who lives in the same household.
 To be eligible for sibling preference, parents must complete an application for each sibling and submit it by the deadline.
-For further information, see the Frequently Asked Questions on pages 3 - 5 of this Choice Programs 2009-2010 booklet.
+For further information, see the Frequently Asked Questions on pages 3 - 5 of this Choice Programs 2010-2011 booklet.

-Elementary students applying to kindergarten must be five (5) years old on or before September 1, 2009.
+Elementary students applying to kindergarten must be five (5) years old on or before September 1, 2010.
 The Montessori Programs at Northboro Elementary and S.D.
 Spady Elementary are the ONLY schools accepting applications for 3 and 4 year old children.
-A child must be at least 3 years old by September 1, 2009, to be eligible for an application to a Montessori Choice Program.
+D.D.
+Eisenhower Elementary Montessori only accepts 4 year olds.
+A child must be at least 3 or 4 years old by September 1, 2010, to be eligible for an application to a Montessori Choice Program.

-Completed and signed applications must be returned or mailed to the following address by Friday, December 19, 2008:
+Completed and signed applications must be returned or mailed to the following address by Friday, December 18, 2009: